rh-mobb/tf_rosa_sts_privatelink/README.md

 ## Create the AWS Virtual Private Cloud (VPCs), Pub/Private Subnets and TGW

-This terraform script provision 2 VPCs and 3 subnet as follows.
+This terraform script provision 2 VPCs and 3 subnet and 1 bastion host as follows.